Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-cop26.html.markdown

 #### Mara

 One of the reasons is to get people to the COP sustainably.
 Another is that we really want to build connections between youth activists, experts and policy makers, and a train is a very informal setting where people can sit together and have a conversation.
 We are organising a programme with a lot of workshops and dialogues during the train ride to really foster that connection between the different groups.
 We hope that the connection will last during the COP as well, and also afterwards.
 We want to make these groups more aware of the different perspectives on sustainable travel.
 We also want to collect all of the outcomes of these conversations to present them at the COP.

+> "We want to build connections between youth activists and experts, and a train is a very informal setting where people can have a conversation.
+We are organising a programme with workshops and dialogues to foster that connection "

 #### Flight Free UK